jchibane/if-net/README.md

 A linux system with cuda 9.0 is required for the project.

 The `if-net_env.yml` file contains all necessary python dependencies for the project.
-To convinietnly install them automatically with [anaconda](https://www.anaconda.com/) you can use:
+To conveniently install them automatically with [anaconda](https://www.anaconda.com/) you can use:
 ```
 conda env create -f if-net_env.yml
 conda activate if-net